open2c/cooler/docs/schema_v3.rst

     The bin resolution

-.. describe:: creation-data : string

-    The date the scool file was created

-.. describe:: format-url : string

-    A URL with the source code and document

-.. describe:: generated-by : string

-    The software that was used to create this scool file

-.. describe:: genome-assembly : string

-    The genome assembly

-.. describe:: metadata : string

-    Additional metadata

 .. describe:: nbins : int

     The number of bins

+.. describe:: nchroms : int

+    The number of chromosomes of the cells

 .. describe:: ncells : int

     The number of stored cells

-.. describe:: nchroms : int

-    The number of chromosomes of the cells